LaunchCodeEducation/web-fundamentals/README.md

 * Cookies

 ... and a lot more!

+Our goal is that by the end of the course you will be able to build a very simple web-app yourself.

 You will also learn about something called *version control*, essentially a sophisticated way of "saving your work", which pretty much every professional programmer uses.
 We will use a particular version control system called Git.